SLO (Service Level Objectives) v. SLAs

-SLO: how to define and measure a Service Level Objective and an SLA.
+SLO: how to define and measure a Service Level Objective and how that relates to a Service Level Agreement.

 APImetrics is a tool for monitoring the performance and quality of APIs.
 There are lots of good reasons why you should do that, but one particularly important one is to see if an API meets its Service Level Agreement (SLA).
 But as a team of Google engineers point out in their O’Reilly book Reliability Engineering: How Google Runs Production Systems, an SLA is actually a legal document (or, in the case of an internal API, a formal agreement between business units).